RealPolitiX/multifit/README.md

+# oscfit
+The repo consists of two sets of Matlab routines:

-# multioscfit
+### multioscfit
-Matlab routines for iterative fitting of decomposing transient absorption data into a sum of (co)sinusoidal decays
+Iterative fitting of a single transient absorption time trace into a sum of (co)sinusoidal decays

+### globalfit
+Global fitting of based on a multiexponential decay model (under construction...)